digitalocean/Kubernetes-Starter-Kit-Developers/06-kubernetes-sealed-secrets/external-secrets-operator.md

 The goal of External Secrets Operator is to synchronize secrets from external APIs into Kubernetes.
 ESO is a collection of custom API resources - ExternalSecret, SecretStore and ClusterSecretStore that provide a user-friendly abstraction for the external API that stores and manages the lifecycle of the secrets for you.

+If you are using an external secrets manager to handle sensitive data then ESO if the way to go.
+Examples of secrets managers include HashiCorp Vault, AWS Secrets Manager, IBM Secrets Manager, Azure Key Vault, Akeyless, Google Secrets Manager, etc. To get secrets from you secrets manager into your cluster is by using the External Secrets Operator, a Kubernetes operator that enables you to integrate and read values from your external secrets management system and insert them as Secrets in your cluster.
+On the other hand if you are not using an external secrets manager you can use Sealed Secrets to handle sensitive data.
+Sealed Secrets allow for “one-way” encryption of your Kubernetes Secrets and can only be decrypted by the Sealed Secrets controller running in your target cluster.
+This mechanism is based on public-key encryption, a form of cryptography consisting of a public key and a private key pair.
+One can be used for encryption, and only the other key can be used to decrypt what was encrypted.
+To use Sealed Secrets, you have to deploy the controller to your target cluster and download the kubeseal CLI tool.

 ## External Operator Architecture

 ![External Secrets Operator Architecture](assets/images/external-secrets-operator.png)